ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 3. PyFluent source.
 You can clone `PyFluent <https://github.com/ansys/pyfluent>`_ or download the zip from `here <https://github.com/ansys/pyfluent/archive/refs/heads/main.zip>`_.

 Procedure
 ---------

 1. Set current working directory
 ++++++++++++++++++++++++++++++++

-Within the PyFluent source navigate to the ``docker/fluent_<version>`` directory for the particular Fluent release.
+Within the PyFluent source navigate to the ``docker`` directory.

 2. Copy needed files
 ++++++++++++++++++++

-Specify the pre-installed Ansys directory as a command line argument and run this script to copy needed files from the Ansys installation directory to the current working directory:
+Specify the pre-installed Ansys directory and ``docker/fluent_<version>`` directory for the particular Fluent release as a command line arguments and run this script to copy needed files from the Ansys installation directory to the particular Fluent release directory:

 .. code:: python

-    python copy_docker_files.py <path to 'ansys_inc' directory>
+    python copy_docker_files.py <path to 'ansys_inc' directory> <path to 'docker/fluent_<version>' directory>

 * These files indicate the files that are excluded during the copying: